 Power tools for policy influence in natural resource management introduces a range of Power Tools – 'how-to' ideas that marginalised people and their allies can use to have a greater positive influence on natural resources policy.

 2003 – 2008

 A project analysing how and under what conditions decentralised governance, capacity building and participation by farmers can promote the adaptive management of agricultural biodiversity in the context of local food systems and livelihoods.

 A project based on constructive engagement between an alliance of organisations and the major UK multiple retailers.
 It sought to measure and track what supermarkets are doing across a broad range of ethical issues.

 Community websites set up by IIED in partnership with others specialising in environment and development topics.

-A collaborative initiative involving IIED, Irish Aid Key Partner Countries and Partner organizations, which supports countries in designing and implementing country-driven, results-oriented and sustainable learning to address climate change.
+A collaborative initiative involving IIED, Irish Aid key partner countries and partner organisations, which supports countries in designing and implementing country-driven, results-oriented and sustainable learning to address climate change.

 Connect with us to share news, tools and documents in a community aiming to reduce poverty by connecting small forest enterprises.

 A social network for journalists, scientists, press officers and others who communicate about research – whether on health, environment, water, energy, agriculture, sustainable development or communications.